anastasiagorovaya/anastasiagorovaya.github.io/blog/t1-git-blog.md

 The technical term for the chronological chain of versions of your shopping list is **branch**, your main branch is called **master branch**

 Imagine now that you are making a shopping list for the upcoming trip with your friends Katherine and George, and you are the one to **finalize** the shopping list and go to a grocery store.
 Katherine is gluten free, George is vegan.
-Throughout the day or week...each one of them adds something to the list, but they are not messaging you one item at a time, right? they will rather send you a complete list, that is **some version on your list + things they came up with**.
-Let's say Katherine startes her list.
+Throughout the day or week...each one of them adds something to the list, but they are not messaging you one item at a time, right? they will rather send you a complete list, that is **some version of your list + things they came up with**.
+Let's say Katherine starts her list.
 In her mental process, she first 'copies' your list and creates her own adding things she needs.
 This is called - creating a branch (command prompt> git branch katherinelist).
 Depending on  when she asked you "what's already there?" her initial version will be different.

 **Master (Commit #2 your list):**